'Westworld' Science Advisor Talks Brains and AI - Lovesick Cyborg

 Lovesick Cyborg: Are you saying it might be more about the engineering challenge and getting the computational resources together?

 Eagleman: Exactly, yeah.
-Currently if you wanted to simulate a full human brain—if you took the electron microscopy of each [brain] slice and tried to reconstruct thar—it would be all the computational capacity of the planet right now.
+Currently if you wanted to simulate a full human brain—if you took the electron microscopy of each [brain] slice and tried to reconstruct that—it would be all the computational capacity of the planet right now.
 So it’s an enormously challenging problem.

 But as I said, the neuroscience community has already started climbing that hill.
 We call it a mountain, because it’s a big mountain.
 But again, there’s nothing theoretically preventing the community from trying that.